ssciwr/sustainable_development_course/unit1/README.md

 During the lesson, we will use [nbstripout](https://github.com/kynan/nbstripout) in conjunction with the [pre-commit package](https://pre-commit.com/).

 # 5. Asynchronous work in your team
-Continue working on your notebook during the week and complete the remaining tasks.
-Collaborate through github, and use branches, pull request, and request reviews from your team members before merging any branches into main.
+Continue working on your notebook.
+Commit your changes to your GitHub repo.